Brightprof/sql_retail_sale/README.md

 )t  WHERE RANK = 1
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+**8. Write a SQL query to find the top 5 customers based on the highest total sales **:
 ```sql
 SELECT TOP 5
 	customer_id AS CUSTOMER,